On groups that can be covered by conjugates of finitely many cyclic or procyclic subgroups: Connections with topology

 \begin{Observation} The following hold: \begin{itemize} \item[(a)] If $\mathcal F$ contains all cyclic groups, then (B$\mathcal F$) implies (b$\mathcal F$). \item[(b)] If $\mathcal F_1\subseteq \mathcal F_2$, then (b$\mathcal F_1$) implies (b$\mathcal F_2$). \item[(c)] If $\mathcal F$ is closed under quotients, then any quotient of a group with (b$\calF$) has (b$\calF$). \end{itemize} \end{Observation}

 Thus either of the properties (BVC) and (BCyc)=(bCyc) implies (bVC).
-Somewhat surprisingly, (BVC) is not inherited by quotients, and (bCyc) does not imply (BVC) (see Example~1.12 and Corollary~4.22 in \cite{vPW}).
+Unlike (bVC), property (BVC) is not inherited by quotients, and (bCyc) does not imply (BVC) (see Corollary~4.22 and Example~1.12 in \cite{vPW2}).
 There are plenty of groups which have (BVC), but not (bCyc), e.g. any virtually cyclic group which is not finite, cyclic or infinite dihedral.
 However, discrete torsion-free groups with (BVC) have (bCyc) since a torsion-free virtually cyclic group must be cyclic.
-The latter holds, for instance, since any infinite virtually cyclic group $V$ has a unique maximal finite normal subgroup $N$ such that $V/N$ is infinite cyclic or infinite dihedral \cite[Proposition~4]{JPL}.\footnote{More generally, Stallings proved that virtually free torsion-free discrete groups must be free.} Further, residually finite groups with (BVC) are not far from having (bCyc):
+The latter holds, for instance, since any infinite virtually cyclic group $V$ has a unique maximal finite normal subgroup $N$ such that $V/N$ is infinite cyclic or infinite dihedral \cite[Lemma~4.1]{Wa}.
+Further, residually finite groups with (BVC) are not far from having (bCyc):

-\begin{Lemma} Let $G$ be a discrete residually finite (resp. profinite) group with (BVC).
-Then some finite index (resp. open) subgroup $H$ of $G$ has (bCyc). \end{Lemma} \begin{proof} Lemma~\ref{lem:BVCfiniteindex} in the discrete case has already been established \cite[Lemma~5.0.2]{vP}, but for completeness we repeat the argument.
-So let $G$ be a discrete residually finite group which has (BVC) and hence also (bVC).
-Since virtually cyclic groups have finitely many conjugacy classes of torsion elements (e.g. by \cite[Proposition~4]{JPL} stated above), the same is true of $G$; let us denote such conjugacy classes in $G$ by $K_1,\ldots, K_m$.
-Since $G$ is residually finite, it has a finite index normal subgroup $H$ which intersects each $K_i$ trivially.
-Then $H$ is a torsion-free group with (bVC), and as we already observed, for discrete torsion-free groups (bVC), (BVC) and (bCyc) are all equivalent.

-The argument in the profinite case is even easier.
-Suppose that $G$ is a profinite group with (BVC) and $V_1,\ldots, V_n$ the virtually procyclic subgroups exhibiting (BVC).
-For each $i$ let $C_i$ be an open procyclic subgroup of $V_i$.
-Since the topology on $V_i$ is induced from $G$, there exist open subgroups $H_i$ of $G$ such that $C_i=G\cap H_i$.
-The subgroup $\cap H_i$ is open and hence (since $G$ is compact) contains an open normal subgroup $H$.
-It is now straightforward to check that $H$ is covered by the conjugacy classes of the procyclic subgroups $(V_i\cap H)^t$ where $t$ ranges over some transversal of $H$ in $G$, so $H$ has (bCyc). \end{proof}

-In view of Lemma~\ref{lem:BVCfiniteindex}, Theorem~\ref{main:discrete} yields a complete characterization of discrete residually finite groups with (BVC) -- these are precisely virtually cyclic groups.
-Likewise Theorem~\ref{thm:mainprofinite} implies that any profinite group with (BVC) has an open pronilpotent subgroup with (bCyc) (recall that such groups are completely classified by Theorem~\ref{main:prop} and Corollary~\ref{main:pronilpotent}).
-We will prove that the latter property actually characterizes profinite groups with (BVC):

-\begin{Theorem} A profinite group has (BVC) if and only if it has an open pronilpotent subgroup with (bCyc). \end{Theorem} In view of Theorem~\ref{thm:mainprofinite}, this implies that (bCyc) implies (BVC) for profinite groups.
-Theorem~\ref{thm:mainBVC} will be proved in the next subsection. .3cm
+\begin{Lemma}[see Lemma~5.0.2 in \cite{vP}] Let $G$ be a discrete residually finite group with (BVC).
+Then some finite index subgroup $H$ of $G$ has (bCyc). \end{Lemma}